hotNipi/node-red-contrib-ui-state-trail/README.md

 ### Legend
 To show the legend, tick the checkbox and widget height must be configured to 2 units.
 By clicking the legend on dashboard, you can toggle between names and summary.
 Summary shows aggregated time or percentage for each state.

+### Combine similar states
+By default, the node combines states with same value.
+You could turn this behavior off, if you wanted to keep your data as it was provided.
+Visually there is no difference, but all consecutive similar states will be individually clickable.
+If you don't use click option, it is recommended to keep this option selected.
+For large amounts of data, combining the states helps to gain performance.

 ### Input

 <code>msg.payload</code> should carry single value of one of configured states